 And don’t forget about paint — returning the walls to a neutral color can help your house sell quicker.
 White, creams, and grays can make rooms seem bigger and help potential buyers see themselves living there.

+If you’re not moving out before listing your home, you’ll also need to depersonalize and declutter.
 Put away your family photos, knick-knacks, and other personal items.
-You may need to rent a storage unit if you don’t have a place to put them all.
+Consider renting a storage unit if you don’t have space to put them all.

 2. How long will it take to sell my home?

-On average, a house takes between 55 and 70 days to sell.
-That includes 25 days on the market and 30 to 45 days for closing.
+On average, a house takes around 98 days to sell.
+That includes 63 days on the market and 35 days for closing.
+The exact time it’ll take your home to sell depends on a few things, including:

 - The time of year you’re listing: Homes tend to sell faster in the spring and early fall.